|

 filename

-it.
-In most cases, this will always be "debian/rules"
+In most cases, this will always be "debian/rules" though

-though in case of include files, the target could appear
+in case of include files, the target could appear in an

-in an include file.
-Note this attribute is not super
+include file.
+Note this attribute is not super reliable

-reliable as make(1) only reports it for targets with a
+as make(1) only reports it for targets with a "recipe"

-"recipe" (targets with commands inside them).
-When make
+(targets with commands inside them).
+When make does not

-assumes the filename is "debian/rules" (as overrides via
+filename is "debian/rules" (as overrides via includes is

-what data dh_assistant can read out from the following
+data dh_assistant can read out from the following command:

 LC_ALL=C make -Rrnpsf debian/rules debhelper-fail-me 2>/dev/null